-(A Component Unit of the Commonwealth of Puerto Rico) Management's Discussion and Analysis (unaudited) As of and for the year ended June 30, 2022
+(A Component Unit of the Commonwealth of Puerto Rico) Management's Discussion and Analysis (unaudited) As of and for the year ended June 30, 2024

-The GDB Debt Recovery Authority (the "DRA" or the "Authority") offers readers of the DRA's financial statements this narrative overview and analysis of the DRA's financial performance during the fiscal year ended June 30, 2022.
-This management's discussion and analysis (MD&A) is designed to assist the reader in focusing on the significant financial matters and activities and to identify significant changes in the net position of the DRA.
+The GDB Debt Recovery Authority (the "DRA" or the "Authority") offers readers of the DRA's financial statements this narrative overview and analysis of the DRA's financial performance during the fiscal year ended June 30, 2024.
+This management discussion and analysis (MD&A) is designed to assist the reader in focusing on significant financial matters and activities and to identify significant changes in the net position of the DRA.

 The DRA is a statutory public trust and governmental instrumentality of the Commonwealth of Puerto Rico (the "Commonwealth") created pursuant to the GDB Restructuring Act, Act No. 109 of August 24, 2017, as amended by Act No. 147 of July 18, 2018 (the "GDB Restructuring Act") enacted by the Legislative Assembly of the Commonwealth for the purpose of facilitating the restructuring of certain of Governmental Development Bank for Puerto Rico's (the "GDB") indebtedness and release of certain claims against GDB (also known as Participating Bond Claims) pursuant to a voluntary out-of-court debt restructuring process under Title VI of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA") (this voluntary process is also known as a Qualifying Modification).
-On the closing date of the Qualifying Modification (November 29, 2018 or "Closing Date"), the DRA issued approximately \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040 (the "Restructuring Bonds"), where the holders of the Participating Bond Claims at GDB (as defined in the Qualifying Modification and related transaction documents) exchanged their claims for the Restructuring Bonds issued (at an exchange rate of 55% of such Participating Bond Claims).
+On the closing date of the Qualifying Modification (November 29, 2018 or "Closing Date"), the DRA issued approximately \$2.6 billion of 7.500% GDB Debt Recovery Authority Bonds due August 20, 2040 (the "Existing Bonds"), where the holders of the Participating Bond Claims at GDB (as defined in the Qualifying Modification and related transaction documents) exchanged their claims for the Restructuring Bonds issued (at an exchange rate of 55% of such Participating Bond Claims).
+Upon the execution of the Qualifying Modification, the Existing Bonds issued by the DRA did not initially provide for any distribution associated to the claims from the Public Finance Corporation bondholders ("PFC Claims") who were not part of the Participating Bonds Claims; however, the Indenture governing the Restructuring Bonds provided for the potential of additional DRA Bonds to be issued to cover any potential PFC Claims on these bonds or underlying letters of credit.
+On December 14, 2023 the DRA issued and delivered \$47,690,561 aggregate principal amount of 7.500% GDB Debt Recovery Authority Bonds (Taxable) due 2040 (the "Additional Bonds") to resolve the PFC Claims.
+The Additional Bonds were issued pursuant to the express written instructions from the Puerto Rico Fiscal Agency and Financial Advisory Authority ("FAFAA") and GDB provided on September 18, 2023 and approved by the Financial Oversight and Management Board for Puerto Rico (the "Oversight Board") on November 29, 2023.
+Additional information on the Additional Bonds can be found in Note 8 to the accompanying basic financial statements.
+The Existing Bonds and the Additional Bonds together are known as the "Restructuring Bonds".